There is no animal treatment that provokes more debate than arthritis medication. The sheer number of treatments on offer is bewildering. Why??

 - Cannabis oil

 The answer is green-lipped mussel or GLM.
 The evidence is only low-grade but it fits with our clinical experience.
+Read more about cannabis oil below.

 Many dog owners will remember Sasha’s Blend.
 Nowadays most Australian vets have moved on to two other purified products, Antinol and 4Cyte, which have better clinical trials and efficacy in our experience.
 There are also many over-the-counter GLM supplements.
 All are given as a daily tablet or capsule.